Grubba27/create-discourse-plugin/README.md

 currently creates the plugin in a private repo under your github account.

-### Future todos

-- [ ] Add option to create the plugin in a public repo
-- [ ] Add option to create the plugin in a private repo under an organization
-- [ ] Add option to create the plugin in a public repo under an organization

 ## Requirements

 This plugins requires a working GH CLI